Updated September 30, 2023

 - Memory Management: Automatic memory management deallocates the memory instead of manually handling it in the code.

-- Dynamically Typed: Datatypes are strongly and dynamically typed; typecasting any variable from one datatype to another causes an exception, so errors are caught at the earliest.
+- Dynamically Typed: Datatypes are strongly and dynamically typed; Converting a variable from one datatype to another causes an exception, so the system catches errors at the earliest possible stage.

 - Advanced features: Python contains advanced features like generators and list comprehensions.